 Cross-browser testing cloud for web and mobile browsers, like Chrome, Safari, and Edge.

-If you are testing web apps, you can perform cross-browser testing using Applitools Ultrafast Grid (UFG) by configuring browser types, versions, and viewports for rendering snapshots.
+If you are running Eyes tests for web apps, you can perform cross-browser testing using Applitools Ultrafast Grid (UFG) by configuring browser types, versions, and viewports for rendering snapshots.
 You can target mobile browsers as well as desktop browsers.
-Your visual test runs one time on your machine, and then UFG rerenders captured snapshots on all the target browser configurations in the cloud.
+Your Eyes test runs one time on your machine, and then UFG rerenders captured snapshots on all the target browser configurations in the cloud.

-You can also run any visual tests the "classic" way entirely on your local machine using Applitools Classic runner.
-However, we recommend using UFG or NMG instead of the Classic runner for easier machine management, wider access to testable configurations, and faster execution times.
+You can also run any Eyes tests the "classic" way entirely on your local machine using Applitools Classic runner.
+However, we recommend using UFG instead of the Classic runner for easier machine management, wider access to testable configurations, and faster execution times.
 The Classic runner renders snapshots using only the machine's local configuration.

-The quickstart guides provide specific instructions for running visual tests with each of these platforms.
+The quickstart guides provide specific instructions for running tests with each of these platforms.

-If you aren't sure which way to run tests, try Applitools Ultrafast Grid or Applitools Native Mobile Grid.
+If you aren't sure which way to run web UI tests, try Applitools Ultrafast Grid.
 They make cross-browser and cross-device testing easier to set up and faster to execute.